 Also, using Xanax in combination with alcohol can generate feelings of intense euphoria.
 That feeling is the positive reinforcement the brain employs to keep taking Xanax and alcohol.
 That mutual reinforcement, in turn, leads to the disease of addiction.

-San Antonio Recovery Center’s Drug Rehab Program Treats Xanax Addiction
+San Antonio Recovery Center Offers Xanax Addiction Treatment

 We have addressed the dangers of Xanax overdose.
 At San Antonio Recovery Center, our goal is to offer high-quality addiction treatment programs that work to arrest the damage and help you or someone you love to start down the path of recovery.